amckenna41/pySAR/CONFIG.md

 **DSP Parameters:**
 * `pyDSP[use_dsp]` - whether or not to apply Digital Signal Processing (DSP) techniques to the features passed into the model.
 If true, the values of the next DSP parameters will be applied to the features.
 * `pyDSP[spectrum]` - which frequency output to use from the generated types of signals from DSP to use e.g power, absolute, imaginery, real.
-* `pyDSP[window]` - convolutional window to apply to the signal output, pySAR supports: hamming, blackman, blackmanharris, gaussian, bartlett, kaiser, barthann, bohman, chebwin, cosine, exponential, flattop, hann, boxcar, hanning, nuttall, parzen, triang, tukey.
+* `pyDSP[window][type]` - convolutional window to apply to the signal output, pySAR supports: hamming, blackman, blackmanharris, gaussian, bartlett, kaiser, barthann, bohman, chebwin, cosine, exponential, flattop, hann, boxcar, hanning, nuttall, parzen, triang, tukey.
-* `pyDSP[filter]` - window filter to apply to the signal output, pySAR supports: savgol, medfilt, symiirorder1, lfilter, hilbert.
+* `pyDSP[filter][type]` - window filter to apply to the signal output, pySAR supports: savgol, medfilt, symiirorder1, lfilter, hilbert.

 [Back to top](#TOP)